(return to list of contents)

 Flee from your slavery to the fictitious tyrannical god of Islam to become an adopted child of the true living Almighty God who loves you.
 “And because you are sons, God has sent forth the Spirit of His Son into your hearts, crying out, “Abba, Father!”
 Therefore you are no longer a slave but a son, and if a son, then an heir of God through Christ” (Galatians 4: 6-7; Romans 8: 15-17).

 Come to the true living Almighty God.
 He will come close to you in Christ.
 He will indwell your heart and life by his Holy Spirit.
 Experience the only true living Almighty God in your life as your loving heavenly Father.
+"Thus says the Lord of hosts: 'Return to Me,' says the Lord of hosts, 'and I will return to you,' says the Lord of hosts" (Zechariah 1: 3).

 Come out of your spiritual loneliness to the love and fellowship of Christ.